Small-Annie/php-project-48/README.md

 # Description

-"Generate Diff" is a program that generates a diff between two data structures.
+"Differ" is a program that generates a diff between two data structures.
 This is a common task, and many online services, such as http://www.jsondiff.com/, offer similar functionality.
 The tool is useful for displaying test results or automatically tracking changes in configuration files.

 Features of the utility: